MisterMond/Multi-Account-LMS-Attendance-Proxy-Bot/README.md

 In one go, mark attendance on LMS from multiple accounts.

+## Changelog
+- 17/2/23
+Previously, there was a big flaw that the bot would work only after the attendance password had been entered.
+If the pages were slow to load, the bot would've missed the 15 second window and failed to enter the correct password only to start the process all over again.
+Now, the bot auto-logins to LMS and asks for attendance password parallelly.
+Enter the password after you see that atttendance pages on all windows have loaded.

 ## Usage
 This program auto-logins multiple accounts on LMS simultaneously using the credentials you provide in [credentials.json](https://github.com/MisterMond/Multi-Account-Attendance-Proxy-Bot/blob/main/credentials.json) and marks their attendance in the course you select using the attendance password you enter.